Weightlifting socks are always a must for any heavy lifting session.

 - Height (They come up past your shins, or close to it)

 Personal preference is key as well, because if you’re not comfortable then what’s the point.
-I think all three socks here should offer everyone a viable option, or at least give you an idea of what you want to get out of a lifting sock.
+I think all three socks here should offer everyone a viable option.

-If those two conditions are met you will be good to go and ready to lift some weights with the best weight lifting socks possible!
+As long as those two conditions are met, you will be good to go and ready to lift some weights with the best weightlifting socks possible!